-Effective August 28, 2015, the Company entered into a sales agreement with respect to an at-themarket offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$30.0 million.
+Effective August 28, 2015, the Company entered into a sales agreement with respect to an at-the-market offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$30.0 million.
 The Company will set the parameters for sales of the shares, including the number to be sold, the time period during which sales are requested to be made, any limitation on the number that may be sold in one trading day and any minimum price below which sales may not be made.
-In connection with the April 2016 underwritten public offering, the Company is subject to a lock up with respect to the at-the-market offering program that expires in September 2016.
 During Fiscal 2016, 6.9 million shares of the Company's common stock had been sold and the net proceeds to the Company from the sale of the common stock, after deducting fees and other offering expenses, were approximately \$12.7 million.
+In connection with the October 2016 offering of common stock and warrants, the Company is subject to a lock-up that expires in March 2017, with certain issuances of securities by the Company being exempt from the lock-up.
+During the six months ended September 30, 2016 the Company did not sell any common stock pursuant to the at-the-market offering program.

-Employee stock purchases, net of repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, resulted in approximately \$2,000 of net cash used during the first quarter of Fiscal 2017, compared with \$0.1 million of net cash used during the first quarter of Fiscal 2016.
+Employee stock purchases, net of repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, resulted in approximately \$16,000 of net cash used during the six months ended September 30, 2016, compared with \$0.1 million of net cash used during the six months ended September 30, 2015.

 Credit Facility We maintain the Credit Agreements, with Wells Fargo, which provide the Company with a line of credit of up to \$20.0 million in the aggregate.
 As previously disclosed, the twelfth amendment to the Credit Agreements provided the Company the right, under certain circumstances, to increase the borrowing capacity available under the Company's revolving lines of credit to an aggregate maximum of \$20.0 million from an aggregate maximum of \$15.0 million (the "Accordion Feature").
 In addition, Wells Fargo has provided the Company with a non-revolving capital expenditure line of credit up to \$0.5 million to acquire additional eligible equipment for use in the Company's business.
 Effective as of June 30, 2015, the Company exercised the Accordion Feature, thereby increasing the maximum borrowing capacity available to a maximum of \$20.0 million.
 The amount actually available to the Company may be less and may vary from time to time depending on, among other factors, the amount of its eligible inventory and accounts receivable.
-As security for the payment and performance of the credit facility, the Company granted a security interest in favor of Wells Fargo in substantially all of the assets of the Company.
+As security for the payment and performance of the Credit Facility, the Company granted a security interest in favor of Wells Fargo in substantially all of the assets of the Company.
 One of the Credit Agreements will terminate in accordance with its terms on September 1, 2017, and the other one will terminate on September 30, 2017.
 On June 7, 2016, the Company and Wells Fargo entered into an amendment to the Credit Agreements which set the financial covenants for Fiscal 2017.
-As of June 30, 2016 and March 31, 2016, \$6.1 million and \$9.5 million in borrowings were outstanding, respectively, under the credit facility.
+As of September 30, 2016 and March 31, 2016, \$6.2 million and \$9.5 million in borrowings were outstanding, respectively, under the Credit Facility.